indrimuska/angular-moment-picker/README.md

-min-view | `"decade"` | Minimum navigable view. max-view | `"minute"` | Maximum navigable view. start-view | `"year"` | Initial view when the picker is open. min-date | | Two-way bindable property representing the minimum selectable date in the same format of the value. max-date | | Two-way bindable property representing the maximum selectable date in the same format of the value. disable | `false` | Disables the picker if truly. autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day.
+min-view | `"decade"` | Minimum navigable view. max-view | `"minute"` | Maximum navigable view. start-view | `"year"` | Initial view when the picker is open. min-date | | Two-way bindable property representing the minimum selectable date (as String in the same format of the value, or as a Moment.js object). max-date | | Two-way bindable property representing the maximum selectable date (as String in the same format of the value, or as a Moment.js object). disable | `false` | Disables the picker if truly. autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day.